-10-806-154 General Physics 1
+10-806-143 College Physics 1

 Presents the applications and theory of basic physics principles.
-This course emphasizes problem-solving, laboratory investigation, and applications.
-Topics include unit conversion and analysis, vectors, translational and rotational kinematics, translational and rotational dynamics, heat and temperature, and harmonic motion and waves.
+This course emphasizes problem solving, laboratory investigation and applications.
+Topics include laboratory safety, unit conversions and analysis, kinematics, dynamics, work, energy, power, temperature, and heat.

-Prerequisite: College Technical Math IA (10-804-113)OR College Algebra with Applications (10-804-195)AND Trigonometry with Apps (10-804-196) OR High School Pre-Calculus with a "C" grade or higher
+College Technical Math IA (10-804-113) OR College Algebra with Applications (10-804-195) AND Trigonometry with Apps (10-804-196)) OR High School Pre-Calculus with a grade of "C" or higher.